 Just how safe is Tunisia for travelers?
 Sarah Woods answers all our common questions about crime, etiquette and safety for families and LGBTQ+ visitors.

-Tunisia is a Muslim country, and it's important to respect the local tradition, customs, and religion.
+Tunisia is a Muslim country, and it's important to respect the local religion and culture.
 Here's everything you need to know before you go.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.Get a quote